MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ## Reset Button

-Next, we'll introduce the last UIKit object that we'll need for our tip calculator: the reset button group.
+Next, we'll introduce the last UIKit object that we'll need for our tip calculator: `UIButton`.

 ![Reset Outline](assets/tc_reset_outline.png)

 Simple enough, this grouping will consist only of a single element: a button.

 ### UIButton